Use of your NHS Number in Social Care, Education and Community Health Services, and Public Health

 What do we use NHS numbers for?

-- The administration of adult social care
+- For the administration of adult social care

-- The administration of children’s social care
+- For the administration of children’s social care and Supporting Families programme

-- Residential and nursing homes
+- For the support of residents in residential and nursing homes

 - community matrons